agentlang-ai/agentlang-cli/PUBLISHING.md

 Since this repository previously had no git tags, the first release will include ALL commits in the repository history.
 For subsequent releases, the CHANGELOG will only include commits between tags.

+### Dependency Management

+**Important**: The `@agentlang/cli` package is designed to always ship with the latest versions of `agentlang` and `@agentlang/*` packages.

+During the publish workflow, all agentlang dependencies are automatically updated to their latest versions using both npm and pnpm:

+- `agentlang` - Core language runtime
+- `@agentlang/agentgen` - Code generation tools
+- `@agentlang/lstudio` - Studio interface

+The update process:

+1. Runs `npm update` to update `package.json` and `package-lock.json`
+2. Runs `pnpm update --latest` to update `pnpm-lock.yaml`

+This ensures:

+- Both lock files are in sync with the latest versions
+- Users always get the most recent features and bug fixes
+- No manual dependency management needed

+**Developer Note**: Don't manually update these dependencies in `package.json`.
+The publish workflow handles this automatically for both package managers.

 ---